ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 `odoc` is a tool that is not meant to be used by hand, just as compilers are not meant to be run manually in complex projects.
-Dune can drive `odoc` to generate, from the docstrings and interface of the modules of the project, a hierarchised documentation.
+Dune can drive `odoc` to generate documentation in the form of HTML, LaTeX, or man pages, from the docstrings and interface of the project's modules.

 The following command will generate the documentation as HTML: